UPPSC Syllabus 2023

 - Disaster as a Non-traditional security and safety challenge, disaster mitigation and management.

-- India’s internal security challenges: Terrorism, corruption, insurgency and organised crimes.
+- India’s internal security challenges: Terrorism, corruption, insurgency, and organized crimes.

 - Law and Order and Civil Defence with special reference to U.P.